GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The complexity of software is an essential property, not an accidental one.
-Hence descriptions of a software entity that abstract away its complexity often abstract away its essence.
+> ### All repairs tend to destroy structure, to increase the entropy and disorder of a system.
 >
 > ~ *Fred Brooks*